 5. Maintain the board as a well-functioning, balanced team led by the chair

 The Board is responsible for establishing the strategic direction of the Group, monitoring the Group's trading performance and appraising and executing development and acquisition opportunities.
 The Company holds a minimum of four Board meetings per year at which financial and other reports are considered and, where appropriate, voted on.
 It also holds ad hoc meetings as required to deal with specific issues.
 Board and Committee meetings are convened at times convenient to eligible members to ensure 100% attendance.

 Details of the Directors' beneficial interests in Ordinary Shares and Argento Preference Shares are available on our website and will be set out in the Directors’ Report.
 The Directors comply with Rule 21 of the AIM Rules and the Market Abuse Regulations 2014 relating to directors' dealings and will take all reasonable steps to ensure compliance by any employees of the Company to whom regulations apply.
 The Company has, in addition, adopted the Share Dealing Code for dealings in its Ordinary Shares and Argento Preference Shares by directors and senior employees.

-The Board comprises three Executive Directors, two independent Non-executive Directors, and Non-Independent Non-executive Chairman, Miles Pelham.
-The Non-executive Chairman and Chief Executive Officer have separate and clearly defined roles.
+The Board comprises five Executive Directors, two independent Non-executive Director, and one Non-Independent Non-executive Director.
+The Interim Chairman and Chief Executive Officer have separate and clearly defined roles.
 The Chairman is responsible for running the Board and the Chief Executive Officer is responsible for the day to day management of the Group and for delivering the key objectives of the business.
 Executive Board members are considered full time employees, while Non-executives are required to commit between 20 and 40 days per annum to their roles.